|The Thermoforming Process|

 In the vacuum assisted thermoforming process a sheet of plastic material is heated uniformly to the softening point of the material, next the softened sheet is brought in contact with the mold surface.
 Then vacuum is applied and the trapped air is evacuated by means of very small holes in the mold.

-The vaccum assisted thermoforming process requires a critical “forming temperature window” and all of our vacuum thermoforming machinery utilizes precision electronic controls for maintaining part to part consistency.
+The thermoforming process requires a critical “forming temperature window” and all of our forming machinery utilizes precision electronic controls for maintaining part to part consistency.

-For thin gauge parts, such as product packaging, clamshells, trays, and other lightweight parts, vacuum thermoforming is the predominate method of manufacture for these types of parts.
+For thin gauge parts, such as product packaging, clamshells, trays, and other lightweight parts, vacuum forming is the predominate method of manufacture for these types of parts.
 The rapid speed of inline forming production (typically a 5 – 15 second cycle time) allows for high volumes to be achieved at very competitive costs.
 The parts are formed in a continuous sequential operation from heating, to forming, then punching from the plastic material web.

 For more information about our vacuum assisted thermoforming process or vacuum thermoforming in general please contact us.